kormang/kormang.github.io/_posts/2024-09-06-parameterizing-code-with-behavior.md

 ```

-We can have one big, or multiple smaller Facades like that one.
+We can have one large facade or multiple smaller facades like the one mentioned.

-There are other solutions similar to Facade.
-For example, in tensorflow with keras, a framework for training deep neural networks, we can configure and then compile neural network.
-To do that we need to specify, so called, loss function we want to use, and optimizer algorithm.
+There are other solutions similar to the Facade pattern.
+For example, in TensorFlow with Keras, a framework for training deep neural networks, we can configure and compile a neural network.
+To do this, we need to specify a loss function and an optimizer algorithm.

 ```python
 import tensorflow as tf